redcorjo/mqtt_pyicloud/README.md

 # Notes of usage

-If icloud credentials are expired, we can be alerted by receiving the message at either below three approaches:
+If icloud credentials are expired, we can be alerted by receiving the message at either below four approaches:

 1. logger at console
 2. openhab item icloudauth
 3. mqtt topic icloudauth
+4. post token value at /icloud_token endpoint of the web sever from mqtt_icloud instance

 By that we can plug the alerting to other automations at our convenience.
 The big challenge of using icloud, it is the requirement of having a 2factor authentication initilized first.

 The password added at the config file, if it is added on clear, the same script will masquerade and upodate it at config file

-Version: 2022120800
+Version: 2023012800